-HPS is a great low cost technology, proven over years of use and is efficient when setup correctly.
+HPS is a great low cost technology, proven over years.
 So why upgrade from HPS to LED?

 Let's compare the LED vs HPS performance and costs first and see if it makes sense.
 Then we can look at the really exciting aspects of growing with LEDs.

 Growing with HPS is still a great optionMany articles discussing the benefits of LED over HPS do not use an optimised HPS system to compare to.
 This makes some LED vs HPS comparisons look more impressive than they really are.
 In this article we use an optimised HPS system for comparison as follows:

 - High PAR bulb (Sunmaster, Grow+ Photonic)